Welcome to Lost For Words

 2015, I temporarily relocated to Sydney, New South Wales, unsure of where to settle.
 Sydney was ok for a holiday but I didn’t want to live there again.

 Embracing my newfound freedom, vastly improved health and energy levels, I also noticed the appearance of crows.
 Daily.
 Often in the most unlikely places.
 Then, feathers appeared.
 Constantly.
-I now have enough feathers for at least two headdresses.
+I now have enough feathers for a

 One of the things I love and respect most about shamanic healing is that it encompasses healing on all levels – physical, mental, emotional and spiritual – which enables you to recover and embrace life again.
 Illness on any level need not be a life sentence.
 Healing, in my experience, is essentially about taking responsibility for your health, life choices and wellbeing, not becoming addicted to therapy, therapists, doctors and drugs.